It’s never too late

 — Lady, be quiet.
 You retirees can stand in line all day, but we’re busy.
 You’ve got nothing else to do on your pension.

-The words stung Marina.
+The words stung Mary.

 At home, she stood before the mirror, studying herself critically.
 When was the last time she’d taken care of herself?
 She barely used cream on her face or hands, and only sporadically.
 She hadn’t dyed her hair; gray strands were creeping in.
 Wrinkles added years to her face.
 She bought cheap makeup, sometimes leaving the house without any, seeing no point in it.

 From morning to night, she worked like a hamster on a wheel.
 Her wardrobe favored gray, brown, and black clothes—colors that hid dirt.
 She owned no pretty dresses.
 Shoes were a problem too; she stuck to flats and low-heeled pumps.
-Marina shopped at thrift stores and secondhand shops.
+Mary shopped at thrift stores and secondhand shops.

 She caught herself thinking she was living like the heroine of the movie The Princess and the Pauper.
 In the film, the main character supported her pensioner mother, who gave her entire pension to a political party, a young son, a selfish grown daughter, and a lazy ex-husband.

-Marina pushed away sad thoughts to avoid depression.
+Mary pushed away sad thoughts to avoid depression.
 She came home so exhausted that she could only cook and shower.
 Sometimes she fell asleep at the table.

 Looking at her hands, she saw veins bulging from carrying heavy bags and daily hand-washing—she still hadn’t bought a washing machine.
 No manicure, of course; her nails were broken.
 She thought to herself: